 If you anchor out, there’s a 10 minute loading/unloading dock so you can offload gear and passengers before anchoring.

-Best Place on Peanut Island
+Things to Do on Peanut Island

-Peanut Island Lagoon
+Peanut Island Sandbar

 - Explore and walk around the island.
-Capture photos in best light conditions.
+Capture photos in best light

 - Eat breakfast